shrikantnaidu/shrikant.naidu.github.io/_posts/2020-06-04-dog-breed-classifier-app.md

 ---
 <a id='step6'></a>
-### Step 6: Test Your Algorithm
+### Step 6: Test our Algorithm

-In this section, you will take your new algorithm for a spin!
-What kind of dog does the algorithm think that _you_ look like?
-If you have a dog, does it predict your dog's breed accurately?
-If you have a cat, does it mistakenly think that your cat is a dog?
+In this section, we'll take our new algorithm for a spin!

-#### Test Your Algorithm on Sample Images!
+#### Test our Algorithm on Sample Images!

-Test your algorithm at least six images on your computer.
+Testing our algorithm with at least six images on our computer.
 Feel free to use any images you like.
 Use at least two human and two dog images.

-__Question 6:__ Is the output better than you expected :) ?
-Or worse :( ?
-Provide at least three possible points of improvement for your algorithm.

-__Answer:__
-1. The ouput is just as expected which correctly classifies dog and somewhat classifies the closest remsemblance to a dog for a human.
-2. One thing that surprised me while testing on custom images was that the model worked even with random noise in the test images and gave almost correct results.
-3. Training on more data and augmenting this data can improve the accuracy of our model.
-4. Increasing the number of epochs can also improve the performance.

 >```python